-The following information concerning crime and anti-social behaviour in and near to the Cumulative Impact Policy (CIP) area has been obtained from [Police.UK](#), a publicly available website which maps crime data submitted by police services across the UK.
+The following information concerning crime in and near to the Cumulative Impact Policy (CIP) area has been obtained from [Police.UK](#), a publicly available website which maps crime data submitted by police services across the UK.
 Details on how this data is obtained and mapped can be found [here](#).

 The latitude and longitude locations of the crimes indicated on the maps published on this site represent the approximate location as all reports are anonymised.

 However, the figures do give an indication of the types of crimes committed in each of the two wards featured, with an idea of the general location shown on the following maps.

-Figures for the six months - February 2025 to July 2025 - have been included to show that alcohol related crime, such as crimes of violence, sexual offences and anti-social behaviour in the two wards which cover the CIP area are still an ongoing concern.
+Figures for the twelve months up to October 2025 have been included to show that alcohol related crime, such as crimes of violence, sexual offences and anti-social behaviour in the two wards which cover the CIP area are still an ongoing concern.